skillrepos/cspaces-intro/labs.md

 **Purpose: In this lab, we’ll see how to share a codespace and collaborate with it.**

-1. In the codespace you were just working in (or one that you startup from the published repo, search for the `Live Share` extension and install it.
+1. In the codespace you were just working in (or one that you startup from the published repo), search for the `Live Share` extension and install it.

 ![Find and install Live Share extension](./images/spaces72.png?raw=true "Find and install Live Share extension")